midtown-ai/glossary/glossary/b.md

 # BERT Model

- A NLP model that was built by [Google][Google Company] in 2017.
+ A NLP model that was built by [Google] in 2017.
 It is an Open-Source project by Google AI researchers with a great power of understanding the context of sentence (language) showing high performance in various nlp tasks such as [classification][BERT classification] such as [sentiment analysis], [question answering], [named entity recognition], [machine Translation] and many more.
   * Use the [transformer architecture]
   * BIDIRECTIONAL = use words before and after the [MASK] to predict the Masked word.
 This is different from unidirectional (used by GPT) such as predicting what the next word is.
   * Can be extended, i.e. FinBERT for financial docs, SpanBERT for Spanish